-Workers’ compensation is a form of insurance that provides benefits to workers who suffer an injury or develop a medical condition in the course of, or as a result of, their employment.
+Workers’ compensation is a form of insurance that provides benefits to injured workers’ who have suffered an injury or have developed a medical condition in the course of, or as a result of, their employment.
 Work injury lawyers can advise on eligibility for workers’ compensation.

 Workers’ compensation is often referred to as WorkCover.

 Workers’ compensation claims are managed by a number of insurance companies on behalf of the Victorian WorkCover Authority, also often referred to as WorkSafe.